UNDERSTANDING AND CARING FOR STICKLEY FURNITURE

 A: Please contact your local Stickley retailer for assistance.
 They are best equipped to resolve any issues with your specific order.
 Most Stickley showrooms have trained furniture technicians on staff or on call that can help you with service concerns, and Stickley will work with them to resolve any warranty matters for you.

-Q: Who should I contact to learn more about my vintage Stickley piece, especially its current value?
+Q: Who should I contact to learn more about my vintage Stickley piece?

 Stickley will be happy to help identify older furniture.
 However, due to the vast number of Stickley pieces that were made over the years it is impossible to identify the exact model from a written or verbal description.
 Please send photographs of your furniture so we may be able to make accurate identification.
 Send regular photos directly to the attention of Historian, Stickley Furniture Co, One Stickley Dr., Manlius, NY 13104; or send digital images to email@example.com.
 Photos will be kept on file as property of Stickley and cannot be returned so please do not send family photos.
 Click here to review Helpful Hints for Sending Us Your Photos.